Water Quality Monitoring

 Identifying the presence of wastewater in the ocean is difficult and relies on multiple tests to identify different contaminants commonly found in wastewater.
 More sophisticated testing that measures nitrogen isotopes and contaminants that have a human source like pharmaceuticals and organic-waste compounds, such as detergent metabolites or food additives, can help confirm wastewater and its source(s).
 Enroll in the Wastewater Pollution Online Course to learn more about how different types of chemical tracers can be used to better understand where high concentrations of nutrients are coming from.

-These tests can provide more specific measurements and identify contaminants more commonly associated with wastewater but are often expensive to run because they require access to specialized, expensive machines and trained technicians.
+There are tests that can provide more specific measurements and identify contaminants more commonly associated with wastewater but they are often expensive to run because they require access to specialized, expensive machines and trained technicians.

 |DNA||Lab test (eDNA qPCR or fluorescence quantification)|